-Topped with a blanket of caramelized bacon, these Thick and Rich Smoky Sweet Baked Beans are the hit of any party or cookout!
+Topped with a blanket of caramelized bacon, these Smoky Baked Beans with Bacon are the hit of any party or cookout!

-I love baked beans, but I don’t like when the juices from the beans run into other stuff on my plate.
+I love baked beans, but I don't love when the juices from the beans run into other stuff on my plate.
 I prefer my beans to be thick enough to scoop without them falling off the spoon.
-And these baked beans are just that–thick, rich, and so smoky with real bacon throughout!
+Although I do like canned baked beans, such as Bush's, they're a little too runny for my taste.
+These baked beans are perfectly thick, rich, and so smoky with real bacon throughout!

-- Pork and beans–you’ll need 5 cans of pork and beans.
+- Pork and beans--you'll need 5 cans of pork and beans.
 Just make sure they are gluten free.
 The ones I use are Van Camps brand.
-You could also substitute these with 5 cans of white beans or navy beans.
+Campbell's Pork and Beans are NOT gluten free.
+You could also substitute these with 5 cans of white beans, navy beans, or any other canned beans.

-- Barbeque Sauce–you can use any store bought bottled sauce here (I like Sweet Baby Ray’s) or even a homemade one, such as Dee’s BBQ Sauce.
+- Barbecue Sauce--you can use any store bought bottled sauce here (I like Sweet Baby Ray's) or even a homemade one, such as my family's favorite Dee's BBQ Sauce.

 - Smoked paprika

-- Chipotle chili powder–if you can’t find chipotle chili powder, you can substitute with regular chili powder.
+- Chipotle chili powder--if you can't find chipotle chili powder, you can substitute with regular chili powder or even cayenne for a little kick.

 Making baked beans is so easy, but it does require a little bit of time in the oven.
 So make sure you have your oven free for 3 hours: